suniljalandhra/docs/docs/intro.md

 **The future of trading is powered by ZK.**

 Zero-knowledge proofs have long been recognized as a critical breakthrough for blockchain scalability and privacy.
 For years, the technology remained largely theoretical — discussed in research papers but difficult to implement in real-world systems due to its complexity.
-Following significant advancements, although still challenging, VEX brings zero-knowledge proofs into its infrastructure, applying them at scale to guarantee transparent, trustless trading without compromising performance.
+Following significant advancements, VEX brings zero-knowledge proofs into its infrastructure, applying them at scale to guarantee transparent, trustless trading without compromising performance.